General Health Nutrition May 18, 2020

 How can I support my immune system?

-“Your immune system is more complex than just packing in some extra vitamin C into your diet,” explains UT Health Austin registered dietitian Krystle Zuniga, PhD, RD, LD.
+“Your immune system is more complex than just packing in some extra vitamin C into your diet,” explains UT Health Austin registered dietitian Krystle Zuniga, PhD, RD, LD, of the Health Social Work care team.
 “You need to focus on the foundation that supports your immune system every day, and that foundation is made up of good nutrition, moderate exercise, stress management, and getting enough sleep.
 By maintaining this foundation, you can support your immune system’s optimal functioning, and a strong immune system is your best defense against infection and illness.
 Your immune system can become weakened through poor diet quality, lack of exercise, stress, and inadequate sleep.”

 Diet